 The planWhyte Land Use Study (14MB) proposes a series of recommendations to strengthen the heritage and character of the area, manage future growth to benefit community and local business, and revitalize the heart of Old Strathcona as one of Edmonton’s premier arts, culture and tourism destinations.
 The recommendations are based on 3 phases of public engagement, a technical assessment and support for a new development concept.

 The planWhyte Study was presented to City Council’s Urban Planning Committee on August 28, 2018.
 The City of Edmonton prepared changes to the Strathcona Area Redevelopment Plan (ARP) to incorporate the recommendations from the study and shared those changes at a drop-in engagement session in September 2019.
-The Display Boards show the information that was presented that evening.
-The What We Heard Report summarizes the input received.

 The amendments were approved by City Council at the February 4, 2020 Public Hearing.
 The Strathcona Area Redevelopment Plan (ARP) has now been updated.

 The Study Background